Hosting In-Role Cache on Existing Roles (Azure Cache)

 A co-located topology is not recommended in the following cases:

 Cache sizes greater than 1.5 GB.

-Important The metrics in this section provide a general guideline for making a decision on the type of Cache deployment topology.
+Important The metrics in this section provide a general guideline for making a decision on the type of caching deployment topology.
 You are responsible for testing and monitoring your cloud service to make sure that it meets your requirements.
 If there are memory shortages or excessive transient error conditions, there are two common mitigations.
-You can increase the number of running instances for the role that hosts Cache.
+You can increase the number of running instances for the role that hosts caching.
 You can also move from a co-located topology to a dedicated topology.
 For more information about troubleshooting, see In-Role Cache Troubleshooting and Diagnostics (Azure Cache).

 - Cache sizes greater than 1.5 GB.

 If you are migrating from Shared Caching to caching on roles, the co-located architecture might provide a simplified transition.
 In this scenario, it is not necessary to add any new roles to the existing deployment.
 Instead, enable caching on any existing web or worker role in the service.
 However, based on the guidelines in this section, it might still be advantageous to add a new dedicated role for caching.
 For more information about this scenario, see Migrate from Azure Shared Caching to In-Role Cache.